 Ballistic Helmet Upgrades Overview

-BLSS® (Ballistic Liner and Suspension System) includes Oregon Aero helmet pads and an innovative 4 point chin strap/harness with integrated nape pad.
+Complete BLSS® (Ballistic Liner and Suspension System) Upgrade Kit includes 7 liner pads and our 4 point chin strap/harness with integrated nape pad.

-BLU® (Ballistic Liner Upgrade) includes 7 helmet liner pads only.
+BLU® (Ballistic Liner Upgrade) kit includes the 7 helmet liner pads only.

 Features and Benefits

-- Pads minimize helmet movement and keep the helmet in place.
+- Pads minimize helmet movement helping to keep the helmet in place.

-- Breathable pads let air in but keep water and sweat out.
+- Breathable surfaces allow air in but keeps water and sweat out.

-- Upgrades do not interfere with gas mask or night vision goggles.
+- Upgrade kit does not interfere with gas mask or night vision goggles.